Kiki1022/kshah_cli_project/README.md

+Ruby Essentials *
+Basic control flow - how "if" statements work
+Variable scopes - method, instance and class
+Object instantiation - #new (and possibly #initialize) The meaning of the "self" keyword
+Method types - class vs. instance methods
+Method return types - knowing what methods return Iterating through collections - at least using #each with a block This form was created inside of Flatiron School.
+Report Abuse
 # KshahCliProject

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/kshah_cli_project`.
 To experiment with that code, run `bin/console` for an interactive prompt.